syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Various-Filter-Options-for-Suggestion.md

 # Various Filter Options for Suggestion

-By default, the items that matches with the starting letter will be displayed as suggestion.
-This phenomenon can be changed using  `SuggestionMode` property, which provides various option to filter the data according to the text entered.
-There are eight types of suggestion modes and are described as follows.
+By default, items that match the starting letter will be displayed as suggestions.
+This behavior can be changed using the `SuggestionMode` property, which provides various options to filter the data according to the text entered.
+There are eight types of suggestion modes, which are described as follows:

-## Words that Starts with Input Text
+## Words that Start with Input Text

-Displays the list of suggestions based on starting letter.
+Displays the list of suggestions based on the starting letter.

 {% tabs %}